 These Instant Pot Pinto Beans are all about flavoring from the inside out, with herbs, onion, and garlic in the pot as they cook.
 Then topped with Mexican inspired ingredients like pickled red onion, cilantro, red pepper flakes, and creme fraiche or sour cream.
 Like this, they’d make a great side dish, or top with an egg and make it breakfast, lunch, or dinner.
 I also use the beans throughout the week for making burritos and tacos.

 If you’re still hesitant about getting an Instant Pot, think of it as dinnertime convenience in stainless steel form, an appliance that combines an electric pressure cooker with a slow cooker, electric steamer, yogurt maker, and rice cooker.
 That means you can get rid of several appliances, open up so much space in your kitchen, and transform meal prep and weeknight cooking.
 Do it!

 If you make these Instant Pot Pinto Beans, be sure to tag me on Instagram with hashtag #heartbeetkitchen or @heartbeetkitchen!

 - 1 cup dry pinto beans, soaked overnight

 - 3 sprigs fresh sage and fresh thyme

 - toppings: pickled red onions, cilantro, creme fraiche or sour cream, avocado

-If you don't have time to soak the beans, press manual, then high pressure, and set for 30 minutes.
+*** If you don't have time to soak the beans, you can still make this recipe!
+Follow instructions until settings.
+Then press manual, then high pressure, and set for 30 minutes.
 Complete recipe as written, with natural release.